To what are you loyal? Are you loyal to the truth and humankind, or are you loyal to your friends and institutions?

 In 2015, Edwards was contacted by a mom of four children living in Flint.
 She was concerned about the water safety in her home.
 Edwards traveled to the city to conduct a study that uncovered high levels of lead in the city’s tap water.
 The city’s water source had been switched from the Detroit water system to the Flint River in 2014, exposing more than 100,000 people to high levels of lead.

 Edwards connected the scientific misconduct in Flint to the corruption of the DC drinking water crisis by saying, “Because agencies refuse to or are incapable of learning from past mistakes, another crisis like DC was inevitable, which lead us to the contamination in Flint, Michigan.”

 College of Arts and Sciences Acting Dean Lisa Leff referred to Edwards as an ethics leader in the scientific and engineering community.
 “As AU is looking to continue to grow its science programs, we need to continue to think about the questions that Marc Edwards puts before us.
 Good science is not only good in a technical sense, but it must also be good in an ethical sense.
 Today, now more than ever, we need to continue to have the public good in mind.”

-CAS Leadership and Ethical Development program students Deanna Buba (BA environmental studies '21) and Evan Steinberg (BS statistics ’21) reflected on Edwards’s presentation.
+CAS Leadership and Ethical Development Program students Deanna Buba (BA environmental studies '21) and Evan Steinberg (BS statistics ’21) reflected on Edwards’s presentation.
 Buba said, "As an environmental studies major, I was interested in his call to action relating to loyalty.
-In Flint, the community doesn’t trust their government or their water, even though the problem was eventually corrected.
+In Flint, the community doesn’t trust its government or its water, even though the problem was eventually corrected.
 The water crisis left an imprint of distrust throughout the community."